Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Introduction

 \section{Introduction}

 Quantum key distribution (QKD)~\cite{bb84,E91,BBM92,Stefano_rev2} allows two remote authenticated parties to establish a shared secret key without any assumption on the computational power of the eavesdropper, the security being based on fundamental laws of quantum mechanics, such as the no-cloning theorem~\cite{noclone,noclone0}.
 The first QKD\ protocols were based on the use of discrete variables (DVs), i.e., discrete degrees of freedom of the electromagnetic field, such as polarization or time bins.
 Later, at the end of the 90s and beginning of 2000, QKD was extended to continuous-variables (CVs)~\cite{Sam_rev,Stefano_rev} by the work of Ralph~ \cite{CV1} and other authors~\cite{CV2,CV3,CV4,CV5}, culminating in the seminal GG02 protocol~\cite{GG02} based on Gaussian modulation of coherent states.
 This seminal work also introduced the notion of reverse reconciliation that allowed experimental CV-QKD to reach long distances and led to the theoretical introduction of the reverse coherent information of a bosonic channel~\cite{rev1,rev2}.
-Ref.~\cite{rev2} was the first exploration of the ultimate limits of point-to-point (i.e., repeaterless) QKD, culminating in 2015 with the discovery and proof of the PLOB bound~\cite {PLOB} (see Ref.~\cite{Stefano_rev2,TQC} for more details on the historical developments).
+The authors of Ref.~\cite{rev2} first explored the ultimate limits of point-to-point (i.e., repeaterless) QKD, culminating in 2015 with the discovery and proof of the Pirandola-Laurenza-Ottaviani-Banchi (PLOB) bound~\cite {PLOB} (see Refs.~\cite{Stefano_rev2,TQC} for more details on the historical developments).